 Feeds to Limit

-Starch is a carbohydrate found in cereal grains such as barley, maize and oats and provides a good source of fast release energy.
+Starch is a carbohydrate found in cereal grains such as barley, maize and oats.
+Carbohydrates provide a good source of fast release energy.

 While starch is not ‘bad’ as such for the horse in small quantities, it can cause problems if the horse eats too much in one meal.